2014 Global Operations Forum

 No prerequisites and/or advance preparation required.

-Participants will be awarded up to 8 CPE credits.
+Participants will be awarded up to 7 CPE credits for this group live event.
 CPE credits can be earned in the following categories:

 Business Law, Finance, Taxes, Business Management & Organization